GamaPintoLab/web/content/authors/mhcarvalho/_index.md

     url: 'https://bioisi.pt/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests focus on networks of biological molecules that regulate cellular processes.

 interests:
   - microRNA biogenesis and regulatory processes